BenjaminOddou/portfolio/README.md

-├── .npmrc # Npm config file with GSAP connexion to private repository ├── .nuxt # Nuxt uses the .nuxt/ directory in development to generate Vue application (not in GitHub repo ❌) ├── .output # Nuxt creates the .output/ directory when building the application for production. (not in GitHub repo ❌) ├── .prettierignore # List of files that should be ignore by Prettier ├── .prettierrc.json # Prettier config file used by ESLint ├── .versionrc.json # Changelog format configuration file ├── .vscode
+├── .npmrc # Npm config file with GSAP connexion to private repository ├── .nuxt # Nuxt uses the .nuxt/ directory in development to generate Vue application (not in GitHub repo ❌) ├── .output # Nuxt creates the .output/ directory when building the application for production. (not in GitHub repo ❌) ├── .versionrc.json # Changelog format configuration file ├── .vscode
 │   └── settings.json # VSCode local settings